 - Can’t pay for transportation to the courtroom

-- Are too afraid to show up in the first place
+- Are too afraid to show up

 But if you’re sued by a payday lender and fail to show up to your court summons, the judge will automatically rule in their favor.
-This happens all too often, and the court will then work to collect on your debts.
+This happens often, and the court will then work to collect on your debts.

-- You have evidence of fraud (the payday loan was taken out by someone who stole your identity)
+- You have evidence of fraud (the payday loan was taken out by someone who stole your identity.)

 What actually happens in court?